gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "He'd know what to do."

 "Well, speaking of trouble."
-Mama Roo raised her hand and waved.
+Mama Roo raised her paw and waved.
 "Evening, Shaper!
 Join us for a spell?"